Akazayh/Cyber-Guard/README.md

 You are *free to use, modify, and share* Cyber Guard in your own projects, as long as you *credit the original author: Yahya Zhar*.

+⚠ Disclaimer

+Important: This tool is designed for:

+· ✅ Security research and education
+· ✅ Authorized penetration testing
+· ✅ Network administration and monitoring
+· ✅ Cybersecurity training

+⚠ Warning:

+· Use only on networks you own or have explicit permission to test · Unauthorized use may violate local laws and regulations · The developers are not responsible for misuse or damage caused by this tool · Always ensure compliance with applicable laws and regulations

 ## 🛠 Installation

 ### Prerequisites